dnndev/xmp-docs/using-javascript.md

 ## Injecting Script Into the Page

-For plain Javascript, you can simply type it into your form or template and it will be rendered out to the page at run-time.
-If you need to register a Javascript libraries in other files or inject a function or several functions, use a Script Block tag.
-Use the `<xmod:ScriptBlock>` tag in templates and the `<ScriptBlock>` tag in forms.
+For plain JavaScript, you can simply type it into your form or view and it will be rendered out to the page at run-time.
+If you need to register a JavaScript library in other files or inject a function or several functions, use a Script Block tag.
+Use the `<xmod:ScriptBlock>` tag in views and the `<ScriptBlock>` tag in forms.

 ## Using Script Inside XMod Pro Tag Attributes